Why Would You Want to Do This?

 - If you use http instead of https for the url then the url will be sent unencrypted.
 If someone is sniffing your traffic they would be able to see the username and password in the url.

-If you need lock tight security for your content then you should create reader accounts for each person that is going to access that content.
 But if you just need something simple that will keep unauthorized people out of the site while at the same time make it easy for your authorized users to get access to the content then this can be a good solution.